abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 All auth providers support rules configuration

-A rule take some parameters and set label to the auth user.
+A rule takes parameters and set a label to a user session.
 All labels are stored inside the JWT Auth token.
 The labels are use to define a container execution context.
-For example to set a dedicated network for firefox application ( read the how-to )
+For example to set a dedicated network for an application (like firefox) or to add a application only for a group of users

 ## The rule object